duckduckgo/duckduckhack-docs/maintaining/tools.md

-# Keeping Your Instant Answer Awesome
+# Tools at Your Disposal

 So you've submitted your pull request!
 Congratulations.
 You'll now forever receive due credit every time your Instant Answer appears!